ms1963/CollatzLibrary/README.md

 # A Collatz Library

 In the 30s of the last century, German mathematician Lothar Collatz came up with the following problem:

-Take a natural number n
+Take a natural number n.

-If n is even, divide it by 2: n_new = n / 2
+If n is even, divide it by 2: n_new = n / 2.

-If n is odd, multiply it by 3 and add 1: n_new = 3 x n + 1
+If n is odd, multiply it by 3 and add 1: n_new = 3 x n + 1.

 Do the same with the result.

 Repeating this algorithm leads to a sequence (Collatz sequence)
 Example: